What To Do After a Car Accident

 After you have gathered the necessary information, or if a police officer permits, you may leave if your car remains operational.
 If not, you may need to call and wait for a tow truck.

 Once you get home after the wreck, you should consider discussing your situation with an attorney.
 If another driver’s negligence caused the accident, you may be entitled to compensation for the damage to your car, medical expenses, and any pain and suffering that you endured.
 In some cases, it may be helpful to seek legal advice before calling your insurance company.
 Skilled auto accident lawyer Terrence R. Bethune can help you protect your rights and pursue the compensation that you deserve from a negligent driver in the Atlanta area.
-To schedule a free consultation, call (404) 875-7800 or visit our contact page.
+To schedule a free consultation, call (404) 875-7800.